Stephen O'Flynn

-Stephen O'Flynn (born 27 April 1982 in Mallow, County Cork, Ireland) is an Irish retired footballer who played as a striker.
+Stephen O'Flynn (born 27 April 1982) is an Irish retired footballer who played as a striker.

 Career

 League of Ireland

 O'Flynn was capped for Ireland at under-age levels.
 He also had spells at Cork City and Limerick when he was younger where he was very impressive at the latter.
 He then re signed for Cork City in 2004 and played alongside Kevin Doyle, however he was sidelined for most of the season through injury.

 Following the injury, Stephen signed for Stephen Kenny's Derry City in 2005.
 The move reignited his career and he weighed in with several goals for Derry City including a winner against IFK Göteborg in the 2006–07 UEFA Cup in August 2006.
 However, when Pat Fenlon took over at Derry, he was released by the club on 14 December 2006 after 9 goals in 48 appearances.

 He was signed by Galway United in preparation for their 2007 season.
 He was released by United in July 2008.
 In the same month, he returned to Limerick until the end of the 2009 season after having another injury hit season at Galway.
 There, O'Flynn made an impact on his return to League of Ireland football in the First Division scoring 14 goals in just 13 appearances.
 At the end of the 2009 season, O'Flynn made the Division One team of the year.